vijay176us/istio-workshop-solo/istio-basics/02-secure-service-ingress.md

 # Lab 2 :: Istio Ingress Gateway

-In this lab, you will deploy the sample application to your Kubernetes cluster, and expose the web-api service to the Istio ingress gateway and configure secure access to it.
+In this lab, you will deploy the sample application to your Kubernetes cluster, and expose the `web-api` service to the Istio ingress gateway and configure secure access to it.
 The intention of the ingress gateway is to allow traffic into the mesh.
-If you need more sophisticated edge gateway capabilities \(rate limiting, request transformation, OIDC, LDAP, OPA, etc\) then use a gateway specifically built for those use cases like [Gloo Edge](https://docs.solo.io/gloo-edge/latest/).
+If you need more sophisticated edge gateway capabilities \(request transformation, OIDC, LDAP, OPA, etc\) then use a gateway specifically built for those use cases like [Gloo Edge](https://docs.solo.io/gloo-edge/latest/).

 ## Prerequisites

 Verify you're in the correct folder for this lab: `/home/solo/workshops/istio-basics`.
-This lab builds on lab 01 where we already installed Istio using the demo profile.
+This lab builds on the [lab 01](01-install-istio.md) where you installed Istio and its addon components using the demo profile.

 ## Deploy the sample application

-TODO: explain the sample application with a diagram.
+You will use the `web-api`, `recommendation` and `purchase-history` services built using the [fake service](https://github.com/nicholasjackson/fake-service) as our sample application.
+The `web-api` service calls the `recommendation` service via HTTP and the `recommendation` service calls the `purchase-history` service also via HTTP.

-Let's set up the namespace for our services:
+1. Set up the `istioinaction` namespace for our services:

 ```bash
 kubectl create ns istioinaction
 ```

-Now let's create some services:
+2. Deploy the `web-api`, `recommendation` and `purchase-history` services along with the `sleep` service into the `istioinaction` namespace:

 ```bash
 kubectl apply -n istioinaction -f sample-apps/web-api.yaml